christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Sarapis Cult eventually evolved into Christianity, which was repackaged Serapis cult and targeted at local populations (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis").
 Religion was the technology that the empire used to subjugate the people they ruled.

+After the Serapis cult the Alexandrian School made an industry out of taking existing religions and then adding to them a psy-op slave-morality foundation.
+The goal was to get the population to accept monotheism and move them towards the Sarapis Cult.
+The Serapis Cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (Pyrrho of Elis's syncretic attempt at subverting the Indo-Aryans in Bactria which was governed by Gaumata Bardya, Cyrus the Greats son), etc., all came from here.

 **4.1 The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)**

 The Jesus archetype, as presented in Christianity, and characterized as a divine birth, a role as a savior or king, betrayal, sacrifice (often by crucifixion or a similar act), and resurrection is not a unique historical phenomenon but a syncretic construct, drawing from a recurring pattern of divine or semi-divine figures across ancient Indo-European, Scythian, and Near Eastern mythologies.
 The Alexandrian School did not invent these tropes; they identified and weaponized them.
 This section examines the 'blueprint deities'—Horus, Dionysus, Mithras, and others—whose myths provided the raw material for the School's religious engineering.